Unlock your 2025 wellness strategy : Get our free calendar to plan impactful campaigns today.

 4. May Result In Dehydration

-Even when you drink water while on a water fast, dehydration is still possible.
+Even when you drink water while on a water fast, dehydration,specially at work is still possible.
 Most individuals get at least 20% of their daily water intake from food.
 You will drink significantly less water than normal if you don't increase it throughout the fast.

 5. Unsafe Variations In Blood Pressure